SERENATA MUSIC WELCOMES EVERYONE BACK TO THE 2025-26 CONCERT SEASON

-We are pleased to continue our collaboration with London Symphonia and the Don Wright Faculty of Music for the 2025-26 season.
-Watch this site for further information.
+We are pleased to continue our collaboration with both the London Symphonia and the Don Wright Faculty of Music.

 See our concert listings on the right for more good music in the London area.